mailcow/mailcow-blog/content/posts/2024/release-2024-01/index.en.md

 ---

+## 2024-01a (Release: 18th January 2024)

+### Changelog

++ The timeout for the unbound health check has been increased from 10 to 30 seconds.
+On some systems, the extended checks resulted in an unhealthy status even though they were OK.

+---

+## 2024-01 (Release: 17th January 2024)

 **Moohoo** everyone!

 We hope you had a good start into the young 2024.
 As already announced in advance on social media (X/Twitter: [@mailcow_email](https://x.com/mailcow_email), Mastodon: [@doncow@mailcow.social](https://mailcow.social/@doncow)), the long-awaited ARM64 or Multiarch update is finally being released today which we have been working on for a long time with ups and downs.